 Arkansas’ drunk driving laws punish drunk drivers and protect victims.
 In addition, Arkansas’ court system can help the victims of drunk driving accidents get compensation for their injuries.
 If you or a loved one suffered car accident injuries in Arkansas from a drunk driver, or if you lost a loved one to a drunk driving accident, talk to an attorney.
-Fayetteville, Arkansas car accident attorney Ken Kieklak may be able to take your case and get you the compensation you need.
+Fayetteville AR personal injury lawyer Ken Kieklak may be able to take your case and get you the compensation you need.

 Arkansas Drunk Driving Accident Statistics

 In the United States as a whole, 10,265 people died in 2015 from alcohol-related crashes.
 This statistic comes from the National Highway Traffic Safety Administration (NHTSA), where statistics from 2015 are the most recent ones available.
 The Center for Disease control (CDC) reports that, between 2003 and 2012, there were 119,110 deaths from drunk driving.
 In 2014 (the most recent year the CDC has numbers for), there were 6.2 deaths per 100,000 people between the ages of 21 and 34.
 Compare this to the average (across all age groups) of 3.1 deaths per 100,000 people.